 Veronica Nicholaus is the project administrative assistant for the EHTZ research project at the University of Dar es Salaam.
 She has previous experience as Project Administrative Assistant as part of the NEPSUS project, and has also worked as a researcher for UNESCO and diverse financial institutions.
 She holds a BA in Political Science and Public Administration from the University of Dar es Salaam.

-Janette Kotivirta is a research assistant for the EHTZ research project at Copenhagen Business School.
+Janette Kotivirta served as a research assistant for the EHTZ research project at Copenhagen Business School.
 She holds a BSc in International Business and Politics from Copenhagen Business School, and a MSc in Environment and Development from the University of Copenhagen.

 Dr. Asubisye Mwamfupe (1977-2021)